 Please note: You will have to clean up your residence by yourself.
 There is no segregation between girls hostels and boys hostels.

-During the day, you can eat lunch or get a snack at the university's canteen.
+During the day, you can eat lunch or get a snack at the university's canteen or cafeteria.
 They serve vegetarian and non-vegetarian meals.
 You will have to prepare breakfast and dinner by yourself, since there is no service at the hostels.
 There are plenty of grocery stores to buy food.
 You will also find that there is an Indian community in Germany, so you can get Indian spices and other Indian items in shops all over Germany.

-In international ranking, Germany is a safe country.
 There is no reason to be excessively worried about crime.
 People move about freely through German country villages or large cities, day or night, without taking special safety precautions.
 German police are regarded as being helpful and reliable.
 You can call the police free of charge from any telephone in Germany by dialling 110.

 According to a recent British Council survey, German higher education institutions are the most internationalised ones (see Times of India article).
-So you will find lots of other students from all over the world.

 This depends on the university where you will stay.
 Universities from very different areas of Germany take part in the IGCHE programme, so please look at the universities' presentations at this site.

-According to the DAAD (German Academic Exchange Service), you can expect having to spend about 800 € (72,000 INR) per month for rent, food, clothing, insurance etc.
+According to the DAAD (German Academic Exchange Service), you can expect having to spend about 842 € (74,600 INR) per month for rent, food, clothing, insurance etc.

-In addition you will have to pay for the study fee to the universities (about 270 Euros per semester) PLUS an administrative fee to IGCHE of 1000 € in total.
+In addition you will have to pay for the study fee to the universities (about 270 € per semester) PLUS an administrative fee to IGCHE of 1900 Euros in total.

 In most cases you can expect a payment for your internship.
 The salary depends on the size of the company and other variables, so it is not possible to give exact figures.
-According to experience, it will be around 400 € per month.
+According to experience, it will be around 800 € per month.

 Traditionally, German towns with a university have a rich cultural life.
 You can expect all kind of cultural offerings like concerts, theatre, movies and other events.
 Most universities offer sport facilities for their students and the student body regularly organizes sport or cultural events.
 In winter you can go skiing.